CosmoLike/cocoa/README.md

 ### Additional Installation Notes <a name="additional_notes"></a>

-:books::books: *Installation of core packages via Conda* :books::books:
+- *Installation of core packages via Conda*

+> [!TIP]
-- For those working on projects that utilize machine-learning-based emulators, the Appendix [Setting-up conda environment for Machine Learning emulators](#ml_emulators) provides additional commands for installing the necessary packages.
+> For those working on projects that utilize machine-learning-based emulators, the Appendix [Setting-up conda environment for Machine Learning emulators](#ml_emulators) provides additional commands for installing the necessary packages.

+> [!TIP]
-- We provide a docker image named *whovian-cocoa* that facilitates cocoa installation on Windows and MacOS.
+> We provide a docker image named *whovian-cocoa* that facilitates cocoa installation on Windows and MacOS.
 For further instructions, refer to the Appendix [FAQ: How do you run cocoa on your laptop?
 The docker container is named *whovian-cocoa*](#appendix_jupyter_whovian).

+> [!NOTE]
-The conda installation method should be chosen in the overwhelming majority of cases.
+> The conda installation method should be chosen in most cases.
 In the rare instances in which the user cannot work with Conda, refer to the Appendix [Installation of Cocoa's core packages without Conda](#required_packages_cache), as it contains instructions for a much slower (and prone to errors) but conda-independent installation method.

-:books::books: *Installation and Compilation of external modules* :books::books:
+- *Installation and Compilation of external modules*

+> [!TIP]
-- If the user wants to compile only a subset of these packages, refer to the appendix [Compiling Boltzmann, CosmoLike, and Likelihood codes separately](#appendix_compile_separately).
+> If the user wants to compile only a subset of these packages, refer to the appendix [Compiling Boltzmann, CosmoLike, and Likelihood codes separately](#appendix_compile_separately).

+> [!NOTE]
-- Our scripts never install packages on `$HOME/.local` as that would make them global to the user.
+>  Our scripts never install packages on `$HOME/.local` as that would make them global to the user.
 All requirements for Cocoa are installed at
+>

-      Cocoa/.local/bin
+>      Cocoa/.local/bin
-      Cocoa/.local/include
+>      Cocoa/.local/include
-      Cocoa/.local/lib
+>      Cocoa/.local/lib
-      Cocoa/.local/share
+>      Cocoa/.local/share
+>

-This behavior enables users to work on multiple instances of Cocoa simultaneously, similar to what was possible with [CosmoMC](https://github.com/cmbant/CosmoMC).
+> This behavior enables users to work on multiple instances of Cocoa simultaneously, similar to what was possible with [CosmoMC](https://github.com/cmbant/CosmoMC).

-:books::books: *Running Examples* :books::books:
+- *Running Examples*

+> [!TIP]
-- We offer the flag `COCOA_RUN_EVALUATE` as an alias (syntax-sugar) for `mpirun -n 1 --oversubscribe --mca btl vader,tcp,self --bind-to core:overload-allowed --rank-by core --map-by numa:pe=4 cobaya-run`.
+> We offer the flag `COCOA_RUN_EVALUATE` as an alias (syntax-sugar) for `mpirun -n 1 --oversubscribe --mca btl vader,tcp,self --bind-to core:overload-allowed --rank-by core --map-by numa:pe=4 cobaya-run`.

+> [!TIP]
-- We offer the flag `COCOA_RUN_MCMC` as an alias (syntax-sugar) for `mpirun -n 4 --oversubscribe --mca btl vader,tcp,self --bind-to core:overload-allowed --rank-by core --map-by numa:pe=4 cobaya-run`.
+> We offer the flag `COCOA_RUN_MCMC` as an alias (syntax-sugar) for `mpirun -n 4 --oversubscribe --mca btl vader,tcp,self --bind-to core:overload-allowed --rank-by core --map-by numa:pe=4 cobaya-run`.

+> [!NOTE]
-- Additional explanations about our `mpirun` flags: Why the `--mca btl vader,tcp,self` flag?
+> Additional explanations about our `mpirun` flags: Why the `--mca btl vader,tcp,self` flag?
 Conda-forge developers don't [compile OpenMPI with Infiniband compatibility](https://github.com/conda-forge/openmpi-feedstock/issues/38).

+> [!NOTE]
-- Additional explanations about our `mpirun` flags: Why the `--bind-to core:overload-allowed --map-by numa:pe=${OMP_NUM_THREADS}` flag?
+> Additional explanations about our `mpirun` flags: Why the `--bind-to core:overload-allowed --map-by numa:pe=${OMP_NUM_THREADS}` flag?
 This flag enables efficient hybrid MPI + OpenMP runs on NUMA architecture.

+> [!NOTE]
-- Additional explanations about the functioning `start_cocoa.sh`/`stop_cocoa.sh` scripts: why two separate shell environments, `(cocoa)` and `(.local)`?
+> Additional explanations about the functioning `start_cocoa.sh`/`stop_cocoa.sh` scripts: why two separate shell environments, `(cocoa)` and `(.local)`?
 Users should be able to manipulate multiple Cocoa instances seamlessly, which is particularly useful when running chains in one instance while experimenting with code development in another.
 Consistency of the environment across all Cocoa instances is crucial, and the `start_cocoa.sh`/`stop_cocoa.sh` scripts handle the loading and unloading of environmental path variables.

 ### :interrobang: FAQ: What if installation or compilation goes wrong? <a name="running_wrong"></a>